Studio1HQ/Velt-Template/README.md

 - 📊 **Analytics Dashboard**: Interactive visualizations and data insights
 - 🔐 **Authentication**: Complete auth flow with Supabase (sign up, sign in, password reset)
 - 💳 **Subscription Payments**: Integrated Stripe payment processing with subscription plans
-- 👥 **Real-time Collaboration**: Velt integration for presence awareness, comments, and cursor following
+- 👥 **Real-time Collaboration**: Velt integration for presence awareness, react comments and cursor following
 - 🎨 **UI Components**: Comprehensive set of accessible UI components using Radix UI and shadcn/ui
 - 📱 **Responsive Design**: Fully responsive layout that works on all devices
 - 🚀 **Performance**: Built with React + Vite for fast development and optimal performance